Vermox Side Effects

 It is possible that some side effects of Vermox may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to mebendazole: oral suspension, oral tablet chewable

-Along with its needed effects, mebendazole (the active ingredient contained in Vermox) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, mebendazole (the active ingredient contained in Vermox) may cause unwanted side effects that require medical attention.

 - skin rash or itching

 - unusual tiredness and weakness

 Some mebendazole side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:Less common